 Esri values the privacy of our customers, distributors, and business partners, as it is a principal component of establishing trust.
-Esri has created a general company Privacy Statement and a supplementary Products & Services Privacy Statement to ensure our customers receive the level of privacy they deserve and expect.
-The privacy statements describe how Esri collects data and uses information you provide to us, and are independently validated.
+Esri has created a general company Privacy Statement and a separate supplement to ensure our customers receive the level of privacy they deserve and expect.
+The privacy statements describe how Esri collects data and uses information you provide to us and are independently validated.

-Esri works diligently to ensure we provide a trustworthy environment for our customers; therefore, we are continuously making new privacy and security advancements to ensure we meet evolving requirements around the world.
-The most recent examples of this are the expansion of the supplemental ArcGIS Online privacy statements to cover a broader base across Esri Products & Services while also updating privacy statements to be in line with Privacy Shield.
+Esri works diligently to ensure we provide a trustworthy environment for our customers; therefore, we are continuously making new privacy advancements to ensure we meet evolving requirements around the world including:

 Esri Privacy Statement

 Esri provides a baseline of privacy assurance within the general Esri Privacy Statement.
 Esri's marketing sites and other public websites are governed by the general Esri Privacy Statement.
 The Privacy Statement answers the following questions: